Damián Álvarez (footballer, born 1979)

-Damián Ariel Álvarez (born 21 May 1979), also known as "La Chilindrina", is a former professional footballer.
-Born in Argentina, he represented the Mexico national team.
+Damián Ariel Álvarez (born 21 May 1979), also known as "La Chilindrina", is a former professional footballer who played as a winger.
+Born in Argentina, he played for the Mexico national team.

 Club career

 Álvarez made his professional debut in Argentina for River Plate in 1998.
 In 2002, he moved to Serie B to play for Reggina.
 However, he returned to the Americas a year later, joining Morelia of the Liga MX. Álvarez played a significant role for the team that season, playing in 16 games, 13 starts, and scoring three goals and helped them reach the league final but lost to Monterrey.
 He remained a consistent starter for the team and started a total of 60 games for the team, scoring nine goals.

 He moved to Pachuca, earning six championships with the team: one Copa Sudamericana, three CONCACAF Champions' Cup, one SuperLiga, and the Mexican Clausura 2007. Álvarez has been a significant member in every championship.